-- Time-pressured decision-making – Decision-making under time pressure is a readiness that enables effective decision-making when limited time and inadequate information is available.
+- Time-pressured decision-making – Decision-making under time pressure is a readiness that enables effective decision-making when limited time and inadequate information are available.
 This is the skill to decide authoritatively and to be consistent with one’s decisions.

 Skill combinations – Executive Core Qualifications

-Given that the incompatibility of organizational cultures is often a fundamental cause of merger failure, predictive-people-analytics can be part of a cultural due diligence process, helping to detect the risks arising from organizational skill gaps, and creating the right remedial strategies.
+Given that the incompatibility of organizational cultures is often a fundamental cause of merger failure, predictive people analytics can be part of a cultural due diligence process, helping to detect the risks arising from organizational skill gaps and creating the right remedial strategies.

 The large and uniquely unbiased leadership-skill databank generated by FLIGBY’s players supports new types of academic and practice-oriented research on leadership.
 FLIGBY’s contribution here is the impartial nature of the skills-data-observations generated by its players.